-The fleeces are then sorted into colours and sent (or taken) to Halifax Mill in Yorkshire.
-We have been having our wool spun here for many years now, and Paul produces a lovely soft-spun product for us.
-He has also introduced us to new woolly ideas and possible products!
+The fleeces are then sorted into colours and sent (or taken) to a mill in Yorkshire.
+We enjoy working closely with the mill to develop new woolly ideas and products.

 The current year's lambs are not sheared and their first shearing - when they are just over a year old - produces a gorgeous fleece.